-Generally, a U.S. Resident Holder's common shares will not constitute "taxable Canadian property" of the U.S. Resident Holder at a particular time at which the common shares are listed on a "designated stock exchange" (which currently includes the TSX and NYSE-MKT) unless both of the following conditions are true:
+Generally, a U.S. Resident Holder's common shares will not constitute "taxable Canadian property" of the U.S. Resident Holder at a particular time at which the common shares are listed on a "designated stock exchange" (which currently includes the TSX and NYSE-MKT) unless at any time during the 60-month period immediately preceding a disposition both of the following conditions are true:

-- (i) the U.S. Resident Holder, any one or more persons with whom the U.S. Resident Holder does not deal at arm's length owned, or partnership in which the holder or persons with whom the taxpayer did not deal at arm's length holds a membership interest directly or indirectly through one or more partnerships, alone or in any combination, 25% or more of the issued shares of any class of the capital stock of NOVAGOLD at any time in the 60 months preceding the particular time; and - (ii) more than 50% of the fair market value of the common shares was derived directly or indirectly from, or from any combination of, real or immovable property situated in Canada, "Canadian resource properties" (as defined in the Canadian Tax Act), "timber resource properties" (as so defined), or options or interests therein, at any time in the 60 months preceding the particular time.
+- (i) the U.S. Resident Holder, any one or more persons with whom the U.S. Resident Holder does not deal at arm's length, or partnership in which the holder or persons with whom the taxpayer did not deal at arm's length holds a membership interest directly or indirectly through one or more partnerships, alone or in any combination, owned 25% or more of the issued shares of any class or series of the capital stock of NOVAGOLD; and - (ii) more than 50% of the fair market value of the common shares was derived directly or indirectly from, or from any combination of, real or immovable property situated in Canada, "Canadian resource properties" (as defined in the Canadian Tax Act), "timber resource properties" (as defined in the Canadian Tax Act), or options in respect of, interests in or civil law rights in, such properties whether or not it exists.